Choose another lake

 Fish Status |

-Good | Bluegill size structure remains constant as most catchable fish are between 6 and 7.5 inches.
-A few bluegill over 8 inches are present. | |
+Fair | Bluegill size structure remains constant as most catchable fish are between 6-7 inches.
+A few bluegill over 8 inches are present.
+There are no size or harvest limits for sunfish.
+Anglers are encouraged to harvest bluegill to increase the growth rate. | |

 Location: Norris City Reservoir is located approximately one half mile east of Norris City.